 Hair loss causes during Covid-19

 Let’s get real, the pandemic has been hard on us all.
-Whether it’s having your milestones delayed, being retrenched or having worries about the presence of the virus, we have all felt some level of stress.
+Whether it’s having your milestones delayed, being retrenched or having worries about the presence of the virus, we have all felt some level of stress these few years.
 An unexpected consequence of all that: hair loss.

-Yes, those hair clumps in the shower might be piling up more than usual due to these sneaky habits you’re picking up during these Heightened Alert times.
+Yes, those hair clumps in the shower might be piling up more than usual due to these sneaky habits you’re picking up during these ever-changing times.
 Let’s uncover these hair loss causes – and figure out how to deal.

 1. You keep dabao-ing food or dining in

-However, whether you belong in the dine-out or takeaway camp, outside food from hawkers or even restaurants might be the sneaky culprit wreaking havoc on your hair.
-Unlike home cooked food, these are likely to have higher levels of salt, sugar and oil – sometimes due to the need of ensuring stronger tastes when food is cooked in bulk.
+However, whether you now belong in the dine-out or takeaway camp, outside food from hawkers or even restaurants might be the sneaky culprit wreaking havoc on your hair.
+Unlike home-cooked food, these are likely to have higher levels of salt, sugar and oil – sometimes due to the need of ensuring stronger tastes when food is cooked in bulk.

 Image credit: Eatbook